Skip to main content

 Creating databases

-When using the multipleDatabases option, Cloudron does not create any databases.
-Instead, it creates a MySQL user that has the permission to create databases with a prefix.
+With the multipleDatabases option, Cloudron creates a MySQL user with permission to create databases with a prefix, but does not create any databases.

 ~/lamp-multidb-app$ cloudron exec